MadhavShroff/GPTerm/README.md

 2. The base gpt3 model is fine tuned using the prompt-completion pairs.
 The fine tuned model is then saved to a file.

 3. The fine tuned model is used to generate prompts for the user to perform tasks in the terminal.
-The user can then run the prompt and the fine tuned model will complete the command. ex:
+The user can then run the prompt and the fine tuned model will complete the command.
+The hope is that through fine tuning, the model will be able to generate prompts that have more contextual accuracy than a general base model.

+ex:
     ```bash
         # user input
         gpterm "rename all files in the current directory to lowercase"